GabrielBayle/AMDEL_R/README.md

 If you use any materials from this repository, please cite the paper that is forthcoming in the JEBO:

-Bayle, Gabriel, Farolfi, Stéphane, Lavaine, Emeline, and Willinger, Marc (2024).
+Bayle, Gabriel, Farolfi, Stefano, Lavaine, Emmanuelle, and Willinger, Marc (2024).
 "Solving conflict over common pool resources through delegation to a stakeholder." *Journal of Economic Behavior and Organization*.

 ## Link to Repository